 Do you have a calendar hanging up at home?
 The Mayan Calendar was too large and complicated to have in every house.
 However, the calendar influenced how the Mayas built their cities.
 Some Mayan buildings even helped them tell time!
 One example was in the Mayan city of Chichén Itzá.

-Chichén Itzá a large city from 750 to 1200.
+Chichén Itzá was a large city from about 750 CE to 1200 CE.
 It was a center of trade and culture.
 Many structures in Chichén Itzá tell us about Maya culture.
 For example, a sinkhole in the city was full of jewels.
 Experts think the jewels were a sacrifice to a Maya god.
 Chichén Itzá also has the Americas' largest ball court.
 It's where Mayas played an ancient form of basketball!
 However, it's the city's largest building that is based on the Maya Calendar.
 Called El Castillo ("The Castle"), it sits in the center of the city, visible for miles around.

 El Castillo's four sides face north, south, east, and west.
 Each side has 91 steps.
 The north side has one extra step leading to the flat top of the pyramid.
 Do the math - how many steps does El Castillo have?

 That's right, 365!
 One step for each day in the Maya Calendar.
 El Castillo also matches the calendar in other ways.
 On the spring and autumn equinoxes, the sun makes special shadows on the sides of the temple.
 These shadows look like large serpents moving down the sides of El Castillo, continuing down the temple until sunset.